codeigniter4/devstarter/README.md

 # CodeIgniter 4 "Dev" Application Starter

+NOTE: This repo is deprecated as of the official 4.0.0 release.
+It was originally made available for pre-release work so is no longer necessary.
+If you require a similar setup, install the appstarter repo instead, and manually change `composer.json` to point to the `dev-develop` branch.

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.